The Importance of Magnesium for Exercise

 How to Get More Magnesium

 You can increase your intake of magnesium rich foods to help improve your workouts.
 These include dark, leafy greens, dark chocolate, pumpkin seeds, black beans, cashews, almonds, quinoa, avocado, mackerel, and halibut.
 If you feel like your magnesium levels are still low you can supplement with electrolyte-enriched drinks and magnesium supplements.
-Start with a low dosage of magnesium supplement as they can have an adverse effect on your gastrointestinal system!
-Once your body adjusts to it, you can up your intake, but always make sure you are not taking too much.
+Start with a low dosage of magnesium supplement as they can have an adverse effect on your gastrointestinal system if you’re sensitive!
+Once your body adjusts to it, you can up your intake.

 Magnesium is an essential mineral to your body.
 Make sure your diet is full of magnesium rich foods and supplement when necessary.
 Not only will you feel better, but it will improve your workouts.
 You will recover faster and become stronger and faster.
 With your body working at its best, you’ll be able to reach new heights.